 A wet basement contributes to other issues in the home like the cupping of wood floors and the deterioration of floor joists, beams, sub-flooring, insulation, and electrical-mechanical systems.

 Installing a dehumidifier for your basement that can handle a large amount of excess moisture is your best bet for ensuring your home is safely dry.

-The American-made, Energy Star HydraAir works in the simplest of terms by removing moisture from the air.
+The American-made, Energy Star Helitech Dehumidifier works in the simplest of terms by removing moisture from the air.
 This creates living spaces that are not only comfortable to you, but inhospitable to dust mites, mold, and other allergens.

-Hydrabreeze makes your home comfortably dry and healthy through its unique, patented moisture control system.
-Unlike a typical dehumidifier, the HydraAir technology is designed to expel excess moist air from the least ventilated areas of your home like the basement or crawl space.
+Helitech makes your home comfortably dry and healthy through its unique, patented moisture control system.
+Unlike a typical dehumidifier, the Helitech technology is designed to expel excess moist air from the least ventilated areas of your home like the basement or crawl space.

 The now cold, dry air passes over the condenser coils and is heated to near room temperature.
 The conditioned air is then supplied to the basement or crawl space.